 Have a packing list

 Having a packing list is a must.
 You can write it in your travel notebook or keep it on an app.
 However you choose to do it, consider adding the value of each item and noting the location of the item you’ve packed. (for example – swim cover-up, $10, in blue packing cube) This will be useful when you’re inevitably confused on where you put something.
+This is also essential if your luggage is lost and you need to verify the contents for insurance purposes.

 If you’ve stayed with family, in a large Airbnb, or even a hotel room for a lengthy period, reset your packing list before leaving to make sure you’ve left nothing behind.
 Despite best intentions, things do migrate if given the room…